Tactics & Weapon Effects for OSR Games

 Each round, you can decide on your tactics:

-- Defensive: You fall back 5 feet, and all melee hits against you from your front do half damage.
-You cannot also be forced back by an aggressive attack.
+- Defensive: Add your hero die to your armor class.
+If you also fall back 5 feet, melee hits against you from your front do half damage; you can't also be forced back by an aggressive attack.

 Weapon Effects